Cover Photo by Tara Nolan (@tara_e)

 The second type of topsoil Less Mess offers is crafted to improve the overall look and condition of your lawn.
 It’s perfect for restoring your current lawn or growing new lawns from sod or seed.
 For the grass to germinate, it is important that the seeds are raked into your lawn and it they are watered frequently.
 This is the perfect mix for a more level, greener, and overall healthier lawn.
 It is also blended and screened multiple times for optimal results and is just like the others, is ready to use straight from the bag!

 If you’re looking to maximize your root growth, look no further!
 Our third topsoil blend, Ultra Blooming Blend, is made in smaller batches with higher quality control and is an ultra-premium soil blend mix of compost, aged bark, peat, coconut coir, and sand.
 It is also pH balanced and retains moisture during all kinds of weather conditions.
 This specialized soil blend supports seedlings from an early stage, giving them a boost right from the start.

 The coconut coir helps to retain moisture in the soil and the aged bark provides nutrients as it decomposes.
 You can use this topsoil blend to start and support a vegetable garden or around trees and shrubs.
 Its added fertilizer encourages seedling growth like no other!

 Still have questions on what topsoil blend is right for you?
 Less Mess™ Enviro Bag is built on the expertise of Earthco Soil mixtures Inc. – a leader in the horticulture industry.
 Our experts will be happy to help you decide what would be best for your project.
-You can contact us by calling toll-free 1-833-955-9595 or local 416-789-4749.
-You can also email us at firstname.lastname@example.org.
+You can contact us by calling toll-free 1-833-764-5224, or email us at firstname.lastname@example.org.
 Happy gardening!